BROOKE SNOW THE PODCAST – Episode 4

 The Lord had been watching out for us!
 Very literally.
 I felt like the Lord was telling me, Don’t waste your energy being mad at whoever stole your wallet.
 You can’t.
 I already made it up to you.

 Fast forward to this week, in the Blanchard household.
 My sister’s three children have moved in with us, for the time being.
-Seven children altogether living under my humble roof.
+Seven children altogether living under my roof.
 Very noisy.
 Very happy.
 Very needy.
 That’s all totally fine.
 That’s what I signed up for.
 But when a friend offered to take the children on Friday, I felt such relief – a light at the end of the tunnel.
-And I anticipated getting my shopping for Thanksgiving done that day.
+And I anticipated getting my grocery shopping for Thanksgiving done that day.

 Let me tell you this.
 Not even an hour after the text cancelling the day-trip, I got a text from another friend.
 “When can I take the children?”
 And she did.
 Twice.